chartbrew/chartbrew/docs/README.md

 ## Prerequisites

 **NodeJS** v12.17.0+
-  * For M1 Macs you might need the latest v14 or v15
+  * For M1 Macs you might need the latest v14
+  * v15 is not fully supported

 **NPM**